Statutory Parental Bereavement Pay - entitlement

 If the employee meets all qualifying conditions, you’re obliged to pay the statutory rate of SPBP.
 You can pay any further wages on top of the statutory payment.
 This depends upon the employee’s contract of employment.
 You’re under no statutory obligation to pay anything further.

-Read the HMRC article: Statutory Paternity Bereavement Pay and Leave: employer guide.
+You can read the HMRC article Statutory Paternity Bereavement Pay and Leave: employer guide at gov.uk.

 Cause